cato-hga/Jan2015/HalfWayChallenge.md

 7. What is the difference between a locally scoped variable and an instance variable?

-A locally scoped variable can only be used with that specific block of code where as an instance variable can be used throughout the whole application
+A locally scoped variable can only be used with that specific block of code.
+An instance variable can only be used within the instance of a class (the object) that it's defined in.

 8. Why do we use version control like git?